-She has an honours degree in Social Work and Psychology, an interdisciplinary Masters in Environmental Humanities and has over 21 years of experience in ecotherapy and nature connection all over West and Southern Africa and internationally.
-She is a qualified lead guide in white water rafting, an off-trail mountain leader and a trails guide in big game environments.
+Jess Tyrrell is a licensed clinical social worker and psychotherapist, has an interdisciplinary Masters degree in Environmental Humanities and over 21 years of experience in nature connection all over West and Southern Africa and internationally.
+She works as an ecotherapist, is a qualified off-trail mountain leader, a lead guide in white water rafting and a trails guide in some of Namibia's big game environments.